digitaltrails/ddcutil-service/README.md

    the server executable (can be anywhere).
 2. Install to: `/usr/share/dbus-1/services/com.ddutil.DdcutilService.service`
    Or maybe to: `$HOME/.local/share/dbus-1/services/com.ddutil.DdcutilService.service`
-3. Install the executable at the location specified.
+3. Install the executable at the location set in step 1.
 4. Logout and login to a new session.
 5. Check service is available (use d-feet or any other test program).